 What is NO MORE?

 The NO MORE symbol has been in the making since 2009.
-It was developed because despite the significant progress that has been made in the visibility of domestic violence and sexual assault, these problems effecting millions remain hidden and on the margins of public concern.
+It was developed because despite the significant progress that has been made in the visibility of domestic violence and sexual assault, these problems affecting millions remain hidden and on the margins of public concern.
 Hundreds of representatives from the domestic violence and sexual assault prevention field came together around the idea that an overarching symbol, uniting all people working to end these problems, could have a dramatic impact on the public’s awareness.

 The signature blue “vanishing point” evolved from the concept of zero – as in zero incidences of domestic violence and sexual assault.
 It was inspired by Christine Mau, a survivor of domestic violence and sexual abuse who is now the Director of European Designs at Kimberly-Clark.
 The symbol was designed by Sterling Brands, and focus group tested with diverse audiences across the country who agreed that it was memorable, needed and important.

 Who is behind NO MORE?

 Every major national domestic violence and sexual assault organization in the U.S. – from men’s groups, to groups that help teens and young people, to organizations serving women of color, and those who focus on families and children – all of them and more are behind NO MORE.

 View the complete list of organizations here.